Artamus/maskrcnn-kitti-labelling/README.md

 git submodule update --init --recursive
 ```

-Simply install the newest available TensorFlow, SciPy, NumPy and other things mandated by the `requirements.txt` in the Mask_RCNN directory.
+Simply install Python 3.5+, the newest available TensorFlow, SciPy, NumPy and other things mandated by the `requirements.txt` in the Mask_RCNN directory.
 Also install `scikit-learn`, `hdbscan`, `tqdm`.

 # Data format